 Progress the delivery of the Weinam Creek PDA.

-Following public consultation, the Draft Master Plan for the Weinam Creek Priority Development Area was submitted to Economic Development Queensland for assessment.
+The draft Master Plan for the Weinam Creek Priority Development Area was approved by Economic Development Queensland and Redland Investment Corporation which completed the detailed design for the first stage of the project.